petrosapien-10/slush-faq-analysis-tool/README.md

 - Frontend: React + Vite + Styled Components; Zustand for state
 - API: `/api/analyze` (analysis), `/api/faqs` (catalog), `/api/questions` (clusters)

+## Data Source

+- FAQ content used by this tool is sourced from https://slush.org/faq.
+- The dataset is intended for internal analysis and product experiments.

 ## Data Flow

 1. UI submits question(s)